evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 ## Infotainment

+### Navigation System

+With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

 ### Phone Mirroring

 The Ford Puma Gen-E supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
 This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-The Ford Puma Gen-E comes equipped with one sound system option:
+You can choose between two sound systems for the Ford Puma Gen-E:

+- **Ford Sound System:** Features six speakers.
-- **:** Features NULL speakers.
+- ** B&O Premium Audio System:** Features ten speakers.

 ## Lights